INTRODUCTION

 - It is forbidden to bring chewing gum inside the school grounds.

-- Bicycles may not be ridden while on the premises.
+- Bicycles may not be ridden while on the premises and electric scooters are not permitted in school.

 - Pupils should keep the school and grounds clean and tidy and use the bins that are provided.

-- Pupils are to walk on the corridors at all times.
+- Pupils are to walk on the left side of the corridors at all times.

-- School books not required for homework may be left in the classroom at owners risk.
+- School books not required for homework may be left in the classroom.

 - A high standard of personal hygiene is expected at all times.

-- Homework is to be done consistently and with care.
+- Homework should be completed consistently and with care.

-- Pupils must be well behaved and show consideration for other children and adults
+- Pupils should be well behaved and show consideration for other children and adults

 Classroom Behaviour